 6. Global Supply Chain Requirements

-Unless otherwise agreed in writing, all requirements included in this section are required for all production and service material, for all AAM facilities.
-Service material is also referred to as 'spare parts' in some regions and will be referred to as 'service parts' in this publication.
+This section documents the requirements for production and service material for AAM facilities.
+Service material is also referred to as spare parts in some regions and will be referred to as service parts in this document.